netdata/netdata/collectors/python.d.plugin/isc_dhcpd/README.md

-# isc_dhcpd
+# ISC DHCPD monitoring with Netdata

-Module monitor leases database to show all active leases for given pools.
+Monitors the leases database to show all active leases for given pools.

-**Requirements:**
+## Requirements

 -   dhcpd leases file MUST BE readable by Netdata
 -   pools MUST BE in CIDR format